Win an Inspiration Edible Garden 2018

 How to qualify for a free inspiration garden

 - For our program to be successful the showcase gardens have to make an impact on the community at large.
-The raised bed and native plants have to be highly visible from street.
-For a main street with limited space we can customize the size of the raised bed.
+The raised bed must be highly visible from street.

 - Edible plants need the right amount of sun to grow to their full potential.
 Full sun (8 hours a day) is best.
-Since vegetables require from 4 to 8 hours per day the garden will also work if about half the bed is 7-8 hours of sun and the other half is 4-6 hours.
+Some green leafy vegetables require less sun.
 See how to measure hours of sunlight here.

 - The applicant must be committed to learning the basics of edible garden success.
 We will have free workshops, a gardening coach and other learning resources.